 As I was entering my senior year of high school, I started to experience some hip pain.
 I wasn’t sure what it was.
 I was never really an active child growing up.
-I didn’t realize my hip pain until I started working 9 hours shifts on the weekends and participating in gym class so I could graduate.
+I didn’t realize my hip pain until I started working 9-hour shifts on the weekends and participating in gym classes so I could graduate.
 My hip gradually started to click and catch.
 It would hurt so bad that I could barely walk on it.

-I had my first appointment at Andrews Sports Medicine a couple weeks later.
+I had my first appointment at Andrews Sports Medicine a couple of weeks later.
 I had X-rays done and I was told by Dr. Michael Ryan that I had hip dysplasia, hip impingement, and a bone spur.
-Luckily for me, the people who are most likely to have hip dysplasia are first born girls.
+Luckily for me, the people who are most likely to have hip dysplasia are firstborn girls.
 Also, most people don’t have hip dysplasia AND hip impingement.
-When I had an MRI done, I also found out that I also had a labral tear.
+When I had an MRI done, I also found out that I had a labral tear.

 Dr. Ryan went over many options with me.
 First, he wanted me to do physical therapy.
 I tried that, but it didn’t work.
 Then, I had a cortisone injection in February of 2019, but that just made the pain worse.
 After exhausting conservative treatment, my last resort was surgery.
 Dr. Ryan recommended hip preservation surgery instead of hip replacement since they have to be replaced every ten years or so.

-April 9, 2019 was the day I had my surgery.
+April 9, 2019, was the day I had my surgery.
 I was scared the whole time.
 I barely slept the night before.
 My family and I left that morning at 3:30 AM.
 I went into surgery around 7 AM and was done around 2 PM.
-Everything went as smooth as it possibly could have.
+Everything went as smoothly as it possibly could have.
 My grandma and I stayed in the hospital for four days.
-It was a lot for me considering I have never had such a major surgery before, but Dr. Ryan would come check on me every morning to see how I was feeling.
+It was a lot for me considering I had never had such a major surgery before, but Dr. Ryan would come check on me every morning to see how I was feeling.

 I went through a lot to get where I am today.
 Basically learning how to walk again was very challenging.
 However, I was determined.
 I went to therapy 2-3 times per week.
 Eventually, I started to get back to normal.
 I was perfectly fine to go back to school in August.
 I was supposed to go to UAB but with the recovery process, I had to change to Faulkner University since it’s a smaller campus.